danmbrown/city-of-whispers/Moves.md

 - **7 - 9** Mark Heat to let the situation pass uneventfully, or get swept up and take +1 forward to Take a Big Risk.

 ### Get Your Bearings
-When you take a moment to get the lay of the land, you may ask one question.
+When you take a moment to determine where you are or the right direction to go in, you may ask one Question.
 If you pick a reaction or have a connection to the neighborhood, you may ask a second question.
 If you use anything you learn you may take +1 to either **Transit** or **Steer Clear**.

 #### Questions
 - Where is the best place to hide?